Web and HTTPS settings

 /docs/server/media/settings_web/en.png

-2. A link to the guest page which contains instructions on how to connect new users to TrueConf Server.
+2. Link to the guest page, which contains instructions for connecting new users to TrueConf Server.
+It matches the external server address.

 3. Your company's name which will be displayed on the guest page.